Completed all the crypto challenges by 7:33:08 into the CTF and got a bunch of

 import multiprocessing

-from z3 import*from Crypto.Util.number import isPrime
+from Crypto.Util.number import isPrime

 from tqdm.auto import tqdm